esadek/mkdocs-test/docs/configuration.md

   id-columns: ('user_id', 'anonymous_id', 'email', 'phone', 'salesforce_id')
 ```

-This package searches your data warehouse for tables that include multiple columns defined in `id-columns`.

-The `id-columns` configuration variable is required.
+Your data warehouse is searched for tables that include multiple columns defined in `id-columns`.
+The `id-columns` variable is required.
 All other variables are optional.

+---

 ## ID Columns